 More than five million car accidents occur each year.
 A percentage of these accidents are caused by negligent rideshare drivers.
-If you were harmed in a rideshare accident in Valdosta, it makes sense to contact an Uber accident lawyer in Valdosta today.
+If you were harmed in a rideshare accident in Valdosta, it makes sense to contact an rideshare accident lawyer in Valdosta today.

 John Foy & Associates has recovered more than $1 billion in settlements and verdicts for their clients.
 Therefore, you can rest assured that they will know exactly how to help you recover compensation for the damages you incurred in a rideshare accident.
 To have your claim evaluated, contact one of our offices today.

 When a person has been hurt in a rideshare accident that was not their fault, they should be compensated for those injuries.
 Rideshare accidents in Georgia are relatively common, so if you have been injured in one, there is no reason to feel like you are alone.
 Many have suffered in similar ways as you, yet many have already recovered the compensation they need to comfortably recover from the injuries they suffered.

 The best thing to do if you are involved in a rideshare accident in Georgia is to call a Valdosta Uber accident lawyer immediately.
 The sooner you do, the more likely it is that you will be able to recover maximum compensation from the at-fault parties.

 Georgia is considered a fault state.
 This means if someone other than the rideshare driver causes the crash, the victims of the accident must direct their claim to the insurance of the person who was at fault.
 In contrast, when a rideshare driver causes crashes, the process of determining who is liable may be a lot more complex.